Melissa Greeff: Biography

 In 2007, she was awarded the FIDE Woman International Master (WIM) title and then received the FIDE Woman Grandmaster (WGM) title two years later.

 In 2011, she became a FIDE Instructor.

 Since 2014, she has rarely played in chess tournaments.
 Melissa moved to Canada where she studied robotics and engineering at the University of Toronto.
-She had worked with Dr. Angela P. Schoellig on vision-based path-following controllers for UAVs during GPS-denied flight.
+She had worked with Angela Schoellig on vision-based path-following controllers for UAVs during GPS-denied flight.
 She has since worked on several other aspects of robotics, engineering, and mathematics.
 Since 2019, she teaches first-year linear algebra at the University of Toronto.